About the course

 How school placements work

-Trainees spend all but the first half of the spring term in their main placement school.
-The second placement during the spring term gives the trainee opportunity to experience a different setting and school environment.
-We also provide opportunity for trainees to spend two days in a primary school and a day at Oak Field Special School to inform their general awareness of the different phases of the education system.
-Our trainees genuinely appreciate these opportunities.
-Trainees will gain teaching experience in KS1 and KS2.
-All our trainees are given regular feedback on their teaching and formally observed a minimum of 13 times but most benefit from continuous observation and feedback and we ensure that all trainees have weekly meetings with their mentors to ensure they are fully supported and progress carefully monitored.
-Most of our schools also offer regular lunchtime drop-in sessions with ITT Co-ordinators.
-The Director of Teaching School and university tutors quality assure the training process at key points and help assess the progress of the trainee.
+You will spend all but the first half of the spring term in your main placement school.
+The second placement during the spring term gives you an opportunity to experience a different setting and school environment and gain experience in the other Key Stage at Primary.
+You will benefit from focus days at The Redhill Academy and the secondary school local to your placement school.
+All our trainees are given regular feedback on their teaching and formally observed a minimum of 13 times but our previous trainees would assure you that you will receive continuous observation and feedback.
+Weekly meetings with mentors ensure you are fully supported and progress is carefully monitored.
+The Director of Teaching School / RTSA School Direct co-ordinator and university tutors all quality assure the training process throughout and help assess the progress of every single trainee.

 There is a genuine ethos of partnership across our alliance as we come together very regularly through our CPD and training programmes and networks.
-Being part of a relatively large cohort of trainees is a key benefit recognised by all of our trainees and mentors.
 All RTSA staff, including our trainees, are able to access regular training sessions both in their own schools and through the RTSA, however we also have our own discrete School Direct Whole Cohort training sessions which allows our trainees to come together as a group on a regular basis to both further their training and to support each other.